-This is not only applicable to learning, that is an example.
+This is not only applicable to learning; that is an example.
 It applies to everything that might seem hard or complex initially.
 As Dr. John Grinder, co-creator of NLP once said:

-“Everything complex can be made simple”.
+“Anything complex can be made simple”.

 Breaking a task into manageable pieces is what this is all about.
 Chunking is simply separating elements of a task into groups.

-Here is a thought experiment: memorise the following number
+Here is a thought experiment: Memorise the following number:

 How did you find doing it that way?
 Now try this: